 I got the biggest shock of my life the day I realized that living on a budget wasn’t the straitjacket or rigid “diet” I assumed it would be.
-In fact, it was my life as a credit-card junkie that put me in financial bondage.
+It was my life as a credit-card junkie that put me in financial bondage.

-A budget saved my life because it allowed me to get out of debt.
-It gave me back my freedom.
+Living on a budget saved my life because it allowed me to get out of debt.
+It gave me my freedom.
 Want to know my secret for staying on a budget for so many years?
 I splurge.
 Seriously.
 And I do not feel guilty.
 I love nice things and I love to travel.

 Even while I was getting out of debt, I didn’t banish all of these things from my life.
 In fact, my occasional guilt-free splurges are what helped me stay on a budget.
 Since I didn’t feel deprived, I found it a lot easier to stick to my plan.